UW-MLGEO/DASclassification/README.md

 The OOI DAS dataset is around 26 TB of data as a whole which makes using it on github challenging.
 Challenges have also been shown from large download sizes and download times.

 ## Metadata File
 The Metadata file for this project helps give bounds in time and space to ships identified for ML.
+Ships are displayed like in the example image and we find the bounds in which they plot in time and space.
+The borders of the features displayed are noted for both the distance and time then marked down in the metadata.
+A calculation is then undergone in the .csv which calculated where it lies in the channels based on the knowing the given channel length. (channel = ((distance / 2meters) * 1000 m/km)

 Columns:
 Ship_# - Unique # given to each different ship